gplcart/ga_report/README.md

 **Usage**

 All available reports are shown on `admin/report/ga`.
-You can also add panels on your dashboard panel
+You can also add panels to your dashboard